jentery/506v3/index.md

 Elsewhere, the course reader is comprised mostly of chapters from academic monographs, such as Mary Flanagan's *Critical Play*, Tara Fickle's *The Race Card*, Kishonna L. Gray's *Intersectional Tech*, Patrick Jagoda's *Experimental Games*, Christopher B. Patterson's *Open World Empire*, Amanda Phillips's *Gamer Trouble*, Bo Ruberg's *Video Games Have Always Been Queer*, and T.L.
 Taylor's *Watch Me Play*.
 If you find a chapter to be especially compelling, then I recommend acquiring the entire monograph to further your research.

 If you are looking for a primer on writing games criticism, then try Ian Bogost's *How to Talk about Videogames*.
-There's also publications like:
+There are also popular and academic publications like:
 * [*Uppercut*](https://uppercutcrit.com/), "a games and media site devoted to punching up through high quality content that focuses on highlighting marginalized voices and great criticism."
 * [*Funland*](https://funland.itch.io/funland-issue-1), "an all-new digital games publication.
 Instead of merely being an exercise in nostalgia or aesthetics, it will blend elements of olde with coverage that better reflects our modern tone, scope and politics.
 In short: A queer GamePro."
 * [*First Person Scholar*](http://www.firstpersonscholar.com/) (also a podcast), featuring "timely, rigorous, and accessible criticism that challenges all players to engage in what Mary Flanagan calls *critical play*."